-To calculate a current output:
+To calibrate a current output:

-- 1. Set up an ammeter to read amps, then connect it to the supply and return terminals of the current output under test. - 2.
-Move the highlight to the port to be tested, press <Right Arrow> and then press <Down Arrow> to move the cursor to [Trim @ 4mA].
+- 1. Set up an ammeter to read Amps, then connect it to the supply and return terminals of the current output under test. - 2.
+Move the highlight to the port to be tested by pressing the <Up/Down Arrow>.
+Press the <Right Arrow> and then press the <Down Arrow> to move the cursor to [Trim @ 4mA].